halon-extras/warmup/README.md

 ### smtpd-policy.yaml

-A example warmup with google mx'es grouped.
+A example policy with google mx'es grouped.

 ```
 - fields: